top of page

 DJ King Flow opens Episode 57 with a fierce trio of tracks from Honey Dinero, showcasing her solo talents and collaborations with Murda Megz and The Bad Seed.
 These opening cuts balance street wisdom with lyrical depth, firmly planting her at the centre of DJ King Flow’s spotlight.
 Benny The Butcher’s Summer 25 follows with raw, autobiographical insight over grimy production, while Stoney Brooks and Mike Titan keep the energy high with abstract freestyles and introspective flows.

-Mid-set highlights include standout French and East Coast collaborations.
+Mid-set highlights include standout French and East Coast Rap collaborations.
 Blood Clot by S.R.I 14.80 & La Vilerie adds horrorcore edge, while Gran Centennial and Ckooliente stay rooted in traditional Boom Bap.
 Marley B & Cash Lansky deliver motivational rhymes, and Casablanca The Gawd’s Larceny brings in a darker, grittier sound.
 REKS and Artisin’s freestyle serves as a lyrical anchor before Gran Centennial re-emerges on What’s My Name.

-As the set progresses, Dshon El Villano teams up with Khujo Goodie to bridge Southern and East Coast styles.
+As the set progresses, Dshon El Villano teams up with Khujo Goodie to bridge Southern hip hop and East Coast styles.
 Sympl MC & DJ Scientist deliver a soulful jazz-rap blend with Lemonade, followed by Jimmymack’s Gen X Party, which combines nostalgia with clever lyricism.
 The hard-hitting Run It Up by Tony Moxberg and Benny The Butcher return the show to street rap aggression, followed by the smooth lyrical chemistry of Kadiz and Mickey Factz on Right Back.

-DJ King Flow Mixtape Addict episode 57 (first hour).
+DJ King Flow Mixtape Addict episode 57.

 Honey Dinero & Murda Megz - Soul Assassins